-Endometriosis is a condition where the tissue that lines the inside of your uterus, called the endometrium, also grows outside of it.
+Endometriosis is a condition where an endometrium-type tissue grows outside of the uterus.
+The endometrium is the tissue that lines the inside of the uterus.
 These growths are called endometrial implants.

 They’re usually found in the pelvis or abdomen.
 They can grow on linings and organs, such as the fallopian tubes or ovaries.
 Like the endometrium, the tissue builds up and sheds with your menstrual cycle.
 But over time, the tissue that has been shed doesn’t have anywhere to go and becomes trapped.
 This can lead to inflammation, scarring, and cysts.